jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Notes/Session 1.md

 - **[[Lharamit Pirevin Rhyne|Lharamit]]**–4'5" brown-furred bunny with a fluffy mane and religious vestments.
 Acolyte of [[Shallandra]]
 - **[[Threecie Novik|Threecie]]**–6'5" blue-scaled dragonborn with a glass eye and fully gloved arm.
 Mercenary on a mysterious errand
-- **[[Lyra Shadowflame|Lyra]]**–5'8" nerdy human carrying a massive book, accompanied by her owl familiar.
+- **[[Lyra Shadowflame|Lyra]]**–5'8" nerdy tiefling carrying a massive book, accompanied by her owl familiar.
 Dressed like a worn-out librarian, heading to study magic
 - **[[Gralstak]]**–7'4" bald, greenish human in raggedy clothes, sporting a monocle and bristling with potions.
 Carries a surprisingly fancy greataxe and seeks strong allies
 - **[[Manmosu]]**–Well-dressed Loxodon with a monocle and magnifying glass, constantly taking notes.
 Claims to be on a "sanctioned mission"
 - **[[Robin Thaleia|Robin]]**–5'8" pretty, finely dressed, feminine-presenting human.
 Charismatic and particular about appearances, travelling to meet unspecified people